-North Bend is one of several communities on Coos Bay, a large estuary on the southern Oregon coast, about 22 miles (35 km) south of Reedsport and 3 miles (4.8 km) north of the city of Coos Bay, Oregon.
+North Bend is one of several communities on Coos Bay, an estuary on the southern Oregon coast, about 22 miles (35 km) south of Reedsport and 3 miles (4.8 km) north of the city of Coos Bay, Oregon.
+Coos Bay is the largest estuary that lies entirely within Oregon with an area of about 10,000 acres (4,000 ha).
+The Coos River is the main tributary and enters the bay about 15 miles (24 km) from the Pacific Ocean.
+About 30 other tributaries directly enter the bay.